 - swelling in the area of the bite

-A poisonous snake bite is a medical emergency.
+A venomous snake bite is a medical emergency.
 Prompt treatment can minimize symptoms and promote recovery.

 First aid treatment for mild bites

-If someone has been bitten by a snake, and you suspect it may be poisonous, help them get emergency medical treatment and follow the steps in the next session.
-If you know the snake wasn’t poisonous, treat the area of the bite for bleeding and other symptoms:
+If someone has been bitten by a snake, and you suspect it may be venomous, help them get emergency medical treatment and follow the steps in the next session.
+If you know the snake wasn’t venomous, treat the area of the bite for bleeding and other symptoms:

 - Use a clean cloth or gauze to apply pressure to the area until bleeding stops.